rewiring-nz/household-model/METHODOLOGY.md

 Plug-in hybrids are assumed to be 60% petrol and 40% electric, while hybrids are considered to be 70% petrol and 30% electric.

 We scale this average energy use by each vehicle's stated usage.
-The average New Zealand car drives 10,950 km, rounded to 210 km per week (taken from 2019 stats on light passenger and light commercial vehicles from the [Ministry of Transport's Annual Fleet Statistics](https://www.transport.govt.nz/statistics-and-insights/fleet-statistics/annual-fleet-statistics/).
+The average New Zealand car drives 10,950 km, rounded to 210 km per week, taken from 2019 stats on light passenger and light commercial vehicles from the [Ministry of Transport's Annual Fleet Statistics](https://www.transport.govt.nz/statistics-and-insights/fleet-statistics/annual-fleet-statistics/).
 We use this to scale the energy usage per vehicle.
 For example, if a petrol vehicle's mileage is 300 kms/week, then its energy usage would be:

 $31.4 \space\text{kWh/day} \times \frac{300\space\text{km/week}}{210\space\text{km/week}} \times 24\space\text{hours/day} \times 7\space\text{days/week}$.